Boulder County government offices closed Thursday, Nov. 28, and Friday, Nov. 29, for the Thanksgiving holiday.

 • Find Out About Existing Funeral and Burial Plans

-• If you don’t already know your loved ones wishes for funeral or burial plans, look for any letters of instruction or have a conversation with family members about what arrangements will look like.
+• When burial instructions are unknown, look for documentation or talk with family members about what arrangements will look like.

 Secure The Property